UChicago-PL/smyth/README.md

 about 2 to 2.5 hours to run on a Mid 2012 MacBook Pro with a 2.5 GHz Intel Core i5 CPU and 16 GB of RAM.

-If you would prefer to get the results faster (at the loss of statistical precision), we would recommend running the experiments with `N = 10` (that is, `./run-all 10`), which takes about 30 minutes to run on the same MacBook.
+If you would prefer to get the results faster (with the loss of statistical precision), we would recommend running the experiments with `N = 10` (that is, `./run-all 10`), which takes about 30 minutes to run on the same MacBook.